byemaxx/MetaX/Docs/MetaX_Cookbook.md

 - **Taxa Level:** Select a taxa level for downstream analysis (**Life** in the list means no filtering by any taxa, the follow analysis focus on functions).

+- **Peptide Number Threshold:**  only keep the taxon (function or OTF) at least has the setting number of peptides.

 - **Split Function:** Split the annotations with multi-functions.

   - | KO                  | Intensity |